 The Narwhal News Society is a non-profit organization that publishes an online magazine about environmental issues in Canada.

-I created art and design for reportage on a First Nation owned transmission line in Ontario, the closure of the BC Tree Fruit Co-op, the bison migration on the Buffalo Road and on Ontario's history of phasing out coal as an energy source.
+I created art and design for reportage on a First Nation majoowned transmission line in Ontario, the closure of the BC Tree Fruit Co-op, the bison migration on the Buffalo Road and on Ontario's history of phasing out coal as an energy source.

 Watay Power

-INFOGRAPHIC DESIGN, ILLUSTRATION, ANIMATION
+INFOGRAPHICS, ILLUSTRATION, ANIMATION

 CLIENT + TEAM